 Shaving, waxing, sugaring, creams, electrolysis, laser — it feels like every year there’s some new way to remove pubic hair that we get ads for on social media.

-But does altering our pubic hair influence our vaginal health?
-Considering that over 80% of U.S. women have tried some form of pubic hair removal in their lifetime, it seems like an obvious question to ask!
+But can removing pubic hair influence our vaginal health?
+Considering that over 80% of U.S. women have tried some form of pubic hair removal in their lifetime, it seems like an obvious question to ask.

-Briefly, no. If you want to keep yourself clean, all that’s needed is warm water and maybe a bit of soap to the external area outside of the vagina, A.K.A. your vulva.
-(No razors, waxes, or lasers necessary!)
+If you want to keep yourself clean, all that’s needed is warm water and maybe a bit of unscented soap for the vulva (the external genitalia).
+Whether you have pubic hair or not, you should wash your vulva with water regularly.

-Your vagina is a naturally self-cleaning organ and removing your pubic hair is pretty much a cosmetic decision
+Your vagina, on the other hand, is a naturally self-cleaning organ, so removing your pubic hair is pretty much a cosmetic decision and down to personal preference.

 Why do people with vaginas remove their pubic hair?

-In fact, a 2019 study on the psychology underlying pubic hair removal found that the main reason women choose to remove their pubic hair is because of social expectations
+A 2019 study on the psychology underlying pubic hair removal found that the main reason people prefer to remove their pubic hair is because of societal expectations.

 The only medical reason you might want to consider removing pubic hair is if you believe you have pubic lice (sometimes called “crabs”).
 These are parasitic insects that are similar to the head lice you probably encountered in elementary school.
 Pubic lice live in pubic hair specifically and are transmitted from a sexual partner.